caspergrl/GT-UX-UI-Dec2022-June2023/01-week/01-lesson.md

 Review slide and then touch on Zoom etiquette -
   **Best Practice 1.
 Always mute your mic.**
     - If you're not speaking, put yourself on mute.
-  **Best Practice 2: Use your first and last name for the screen username.**
+  **Best Practice 2: Use your first and last name for the screen username AS WELL AS PREFERRED PRONOUNS.**
     - Help everyone get to know you by including your name.
-  **Best Practice 3: Keep your video on.**
+  **Best Practice 3: Keep your video on and stay focused!**
     - Be present during the online class—this includes showing your face.
+Many companies require this in remote positions and it's easier to avoid checking out.
   **Best Practice 4: Raise your hand in Zoom or use Slack.**
     - Don't interrupt a lecture; use the raise hands feature in Zoom or ask the question via Slack.
     - Remind students that you and the TA will circle back to answer questions.